Bail decisions

 Obligation to release a person unless just cause for detention exists

-Even where a person is not bailable as of right, they may still be released on bail at the court’s discretion.
+A person may still be released on bail at the court’s discretion even if they are not bailable as of right.
 The court must release such persons on reasonable terms unless it is satisfied that there is “just cause” for their continued detention.
-In determining whether “just cause” exists, a court must take into account whether there is a risk that the person may fail to appear in court, interfere with witnesses or evidence, or offend while on bail.
+A court must take into account whether there is a risk that the person may fail to appear in court, interfere with witnesses or evidence, or offend while on bail when determining whether “just cause” exists.

-Section 8 of the Bail Act 2000 also lists other factors the court may take into account when making this assessment.
-They include (but are not limited to) the following:
+Other factors the court may take into account when making this assessment are listed in s 8 of the Bail Act 2000 .
+These include (but are not limited to):

 • the seriousness of the offence with which the person has been charged